Cioffosplat/BassBarricade/README.md

 ```sh
 json-server --watch leaderboard.json --port 3000
 ```
-- Lastly open the index.html page on any Web-Browser of preference
+- Lastly open the index.html page on any IDE of preference or any web-browser

 Enjoy BassBarricade, made by Papaya/Fioccosplat